 While adding a COO to the management team may be the right thing to do over the long-term, it is a difficult, time consuming, expensive, and risky move that is not likely to pay off in the short-term because:

 - It’s a stretch: The ideal candidate is rarely already ‘in-house’.
-Those already with the organization are typically too vital in their current role, or not appropriate given their abilities and interests.
+The most capable executives in the organization are typically too vital in their current role, or not appropriate given their abilities and interests.
 Moving them into the COO role leaves too big a hole and may be too much like asking a rabbit to swim.

 - It’s expensive: The cost to find, recruit, hire, and on-board the ideal candidate from outside the organization is significant.
 It takes a long elapsed time, consumes precious management time, and is expensive both in terms of search fees and the incremental cost to compensate the new person.

 - It’s risky: The odds of successfully bringing in someone from the outside are low.
 The failure rate of such placements is high because of how hard it is to bring a new senior player into an existing team of executives, prepare an organization for a new COO, and support the new COO in getting up to speed and powerfully assuming the role.

-In light of the above it is a good idea to consider one of the two following alternative approaches at least in the short term and ahead of making the leap to pursue a COO.
+In light of the above, it is a good idea to consider the following alternative approaches, at least in the immediate term and certainly before taking the leap to hire a COO.